tess-jl/aws-developer-course/notes/18_AWS_Security_Encryption.md

 ### IAM Best Practices and STS
 *General*
 * NEVER use Root credentials, enable MFA for Root Account
-* Grant least privilege --> each Group / User / Role shoul dhave the minimum level of permission it needs to work
+* Grant least privilege --> each Group / User / Role should have the minimum level of permission it needs to work
 * NEVER grant a policy with "*" access to a service
 * Monitor API calls in CloudTrail (esp denied calls)
 * NEVER store IAM key creds on any machine besides a personal computer or on-premise server